JherezTaylor/mongo_elk_migration/README.md

 #### 3. Initializing a ReplicaSet

 For both of these methods, your MongoDB instance needs to be running in ReplicaSet mode.
 This is where multiple servers operate together in a master/slave configuration.
 You don't need to have more than one server as it can be done with a single machine.
 [Follow this.](https://docs.mongodb.com/v3.0/tutorial/convert-standalone-to-replica-set/) You can stop when you get to the section about Initializing as you don't need to do anything with shards or expanding.
+If you run into an error about permissions when trying to connect to the new replica set follow the steps in the answer [here.](http://stackoverflow.com/questions/15229412/unable-to-create-open-lock-file-data-mongod-lock-errno13-permission-denied)

 #### 4. Creating an Admin User